1. WeatherSpark.com

 Climate and Average Weather Year Round in Durham North Carolina, United States

-In Durham, the summers are hot and muggy, the winters are short and very cold, and it is wet and partly cloudy year round.
+In Durham, the summers are hot and muggy, the winters are very cold, and it is wet and partly cloudy year round.
 Over the course of the year, the temperature typically varies from 32°F to 89°F and is rarely below 19°F or above 95°F.

 Climate in Durham